Filter by Suburb

 Jack Evans Boat Harbour

 Get in loser, we’re going picnic-ing!
 Perch up on the promenade at Jack Evans Boat Harbour for the ultimate picnic spot where the sun meets the sea.
 There’s loads of space to spread out and let the kids run wild, with a giant playground to keep the fun going.
-It’s also home to the Waterfront Markets that pop up on the 1st Saturday of the month so you can get your hands on farm fresh produce, artisan foods, boutique fashion and handcrafted goodies.
+It’s also home to the Waterfront Markets, which pop up on the 1st Saturday of the month, so you can get your hands on farm-fresh produce, artisan foods, boutique fashion, and handcrafted goodies.

 Where: 6 Coral St, Tweed Heads